gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    mitigated or considered acceptable.
 If fallback is enabled, implementations MUST use the dtls_sctp_ext extension ({{auth_fallback}}) to authenticate the fallback.
 This mitigates on-path attacker to trigger fallback to RFC 6083.
-Fallback is NOT RECOMMENDED to be enabled as it enables downgrade attacks to weaker algorithms and versions of DTLS.
+Fallback is NOT RECOMMENDED to be enabled as it permits weaker algorithms and versions of DTLS.

    An SCTP endpoint that receives an INIT chunk or an INIT ACK chunk that does not contain the SCTP-Adaptation-Indication parameter with